xaviervalarino/portfolio/src/case-studies/gears-dashboard.md

 ---

 ### Known problems
-Past user interviews had shown us that the dashboard wasn't providing much utility for a large segment of our users.
+Interviews had shown us that the dashboard wasn't providing much utility for a large segment of our users.
 It had only been designed for one use case: a single network in an office building or on a small campus.
 Making the dashboard configurable would allow users to filter for user-generated compliance policies, groups, and locations.

 <div class="shadow:img margin-stack">
 ![Screenshot of the previous dashboard](../assets/img/gears-old-dashboard.png)